 The 88 full-sized keys have Korg’s Natural Hammer (NH) action which feels close the Yamaha’s GHS action.
 Unlike other beginner keyboards, the B1 comes with a metal sustain pedal.
 The functions of this keyboard include Partner Mode, metronome, transpose, and master tuning.
 With 8 sounds present for the beginner, they help to unveil concise and amazing practical tones.

-Korg B1 has a slim design which allows you to easily handle and carry it around.
+Korg B1 has a slim design that allows you to easily handle and carry it around.
 The B1SP comes with a furniture stand that offers an upright piano look.
 It features a reasonably compact design and this might be because it is built from scratch and not a tune from an existing model.

 Since it is an entry-level digital piano, Korg offers you a Focus on Piano Learning Guide.
 Although the B1 lacks some key connectivity features such as the USB port, it is still an amazing option with realistic sound and touch.